List of awards and nominations received by Tyler, the Creator

-Tyler, the Creator is an American rapper and record producer who has received various awards and nominations including a Brit Award, a Grammy Award and an MTV Video Music Award.
-He released his first studio album Goblin in 2011.
+Tyler, the Creator is an American rapper and producer who has received various awards and nominations including a Brit Award, two Grammy Awards and an MTV Video Music Award.
+He released his second studio album Goblin in 2011.
 At the 2011 MTV Video Music Awards he was nominated for Video of the Year for the single "Yonkers" from the album, he also won Best New Artist for the song.
 He received his first Grammy Award nomination in 2013 for Album of the Year as a featured artist in Frank Ocean's debut album Channel Orange.
 In 2013, he released his second album, Wolf, and in 2015, he released his third, Cherry Bomb.
 His fourth album, Flower Boy, was released in 2017 and was nominated for Best Rap Album at the 60th Annual Grammy Awards.

 In 2019, he released his fifth album IGOR, the album was met with critical acclaim and won the Grammy Award for Best Rap Album and was nominated for the BET Hip Hop Award for Album of the Year.
 The following year, he won International Male Solo Artist at the 40th Brit Awards.
 His sixth album, Call Me If You Get Lost, was released in 2021 and received two nominations at the 64th Annual Grammy Awards, for Best Rap Album, his third nomination in the category, and for Best Melodic Rap Performance for the song "WusYaName".